St. Olav's Hospital, Knowledge Centre

 Function

-Hospital, auditorium, main library and premises for research and teaching
+Hospital, auditorium, main library, and facilities for research and education

 Discipline